WorldHealthOrganization/app/ONBOARDING.md

 ## Daily Standup

-We have a regular, daily all-hands over Zoom at 11am PST.
+We have a regular, daily all-hands over Zoom at 11am PDT.
 Details on the standups and links to join can be found pinned in the #standup channel on Slack.

 ## Resources